cryoTUD/locscale/docs/tutorials/fem.md

 !!! tip "Speed-up computation on multiple CPUs"
     To speed up computation, you can use multiple CPUs if available.
 LocScale uses [OpenMPI](https://www.open-mpi.org/)/[`mpi4py`](https://mpi4py.readthedocs.io/en/stable/) for parallelisation, which should have been automatically set up during installation.
 You can run it as follows:

     ```bash
     mpirun -np 4 locscale -hm path/to/halfmap1.mrc path/to/halfmap2.mrc -v -gpus 1 -o feature_enhanced.mrc -mpi
     ```
+    If use of OpenMPI is not possible on your system, you can still take advantage of multiple CPU cores by using `joblib`.
+In this case, simply specify the number of CPU cores using the `-np` flag as follows:

+    ```bash
+    locscale -hm path/to/halfmap1.mrc path/to/halfmap2.mrc -v -gpus 1 -np 4 -o feature_enhanced.mrc
+    ```

 ### Interpreting pVDDT scores {#pvddt}